NZjeux26/FlappyAceWin/README.md

 It is a little quirky, the collision detection is instant so if you hit a pipe you'll be flashed to the menu pretty quickly, And the text in the replay menu sometimes is chopped.

 All game logic is within src/game.c with the menu in menu.c.
-There are headers included for functions I wanted to deal high score saves but AmigaOS wasn't happy with writing to files inside a floppy for some reason and I just left it.
+There are headers included for functions I wanted to deal with high score saves but AmigaOS wasn't happy with writing to files inside a floppy for some reason and I just left it.

 Here is a simpler link for downloading the ADF: https://nzjeux29.itch.io/flappy-ace